CIMAFoundation/cima_sensors_qc/README.md

 See the **example_notebook.ipynb** for examples.

+**NOTE**: the time persistence test is not passed automatically by first time steps of the dataframe, since the test cannot be performed (no enough time steps).

 ---
 ## Quality check of weather stations for RISICO LIVE network
 DEFAULT configuration is setted for the quality check of data from weather stations used for the RISICO LIVE network.